Dawn Borg Costanzi Senior Manager

 Emmanuel Holder supports Pew’s efforts to advance a global enforcement system capable of preventing illegal, unreported, and unregulated fishing.
-He brings his vast experience in working with international nongovernmental organizations and previously worked for Al Jazeera Media Networks/Al Jazeera America.
-Holder has held consulting and support positions with diverse organizations, including those focused on medical research, clinical trials, and international trade.
+He brings his vast experience in working with international nongovernmental organizations, and previously worked for Al Jazeera Media Networks/Al Jazeera America.
+Before coming to Pew, Holder has held consulting and support positions with diverse organizations, including those focused on medical research, clinical trials, and international trade.
 He also worked on rural development in West Africa and South Asia for the World Bank.
-He holds a bachelor’s degree in psychology and international relations from Boston University.
+Holder earned a bachelor’s degree in psychology and international relations from Boston University.

 Glen Holmes Senior Officer

 Glen Holmes works in Pew’s international fisheries program where he leads engagement in regional fisheries management organizations (RFMOs) across the Indo-Pacific, including three of the world’s five tuna RFMOs: the Indian Ocean Tuna Commission, the Western and Central Pacific Fisheries Commission and the Convention for the Conservation of Southern Bluefin Tuna.

 Peter Horn directs Pew’s work on ending illegal fishing, bringing together policy, technology, and enforcement initiatives to legislate against this practice and prevent or stop it at sea.
 Horn joined Pew in 2015 after serving for more than 30 years in the British Royal Navy, where he reached the rank of commander.

 Rachel Hopkins Principal Officer